 At Asheville Academy, we help open lines of communication between parents and children.
 We help girls establish healthy boundaries and learn positive techniques that last a lifetime.
 There are few things more beautiful than a child’s triumphant return into the family and Asheville Academy is proud to help that make happen.

 Located in the mountains of North Carolina, Asheville Academy welcomes students from every state including Maine.
 One of the top troubled teen programs in the country, we help girls aged 10-14 overcome their struggles.
 For more information, call 1-800-264-8709 today!

 NAMI The National Alliance on Mental Illness describes itself as a grassroots approach to improving mental health awareness.
 An organization that started small, the National Alliance on Mental Illness has now grown to become one of the best-recognized mental health organizations in the nation with branches all across the United States.

 Psychology.org Although Psychology.org is oriented toward mental health professionals and prospective students interested in psychology, the website offers a slew of useful information on the various aspects and fields in mental health.
 With Psychology.org, users can get an inside look into the inner workings of the mental health industry.

-Some examples of cities from Maine which may have families who could use Asheville Academy for Girls: Portland Islesboro Phippsburg West Bath Bowdoinham
+Some examples of cities from Maine which may have families who could use Asheville Academy: Portland Islesboro Phippsburg West Bath Bowdoinham

-Asheville Academy for Girls helps Maine families from cities and towns like Islesboro Phippsburg West Bath Bowdoinham Town of Richmond Bath
+Asheville Academy helps Maine families from cities and towns like Islesboro Phippsburg West Bath Bowdoinham Town of Richmond Bath

 Asheville Academy helps Maine families from zip codes like these: